 GLEF and a research team from the University of Washington worked with Washington’s Bellevue School District to develop and assess the impact of project-based learning on upper-level courses in high school.
 Research suggests that Advanced Placement (AP) courses may focus too much on accelerated content at the expense of deeper conceptual learning.
 The number of students taking AP courses has grown, but along with this the number failing has increased.
 GLEF and the research team tested project-based learning (PBL) to counteract this trend.
 Results after two years are promising.
 Students in the PBL-AP courses are performing as well or better Read more

-The Family Leadership Initiative (FLI), part of the larger Gatherings of Hope Initiative, was a collaboratively designed program to strengthen families and improve children’s education in Grand Rapids, Mich.
-FLI was launched in 2011 with two cohorts of 20 congregations who took part in a six-step design process.
-Programs were implemented in fall 2011.
-The program entailed holding monthly meetings for parents and children that included bonding time, parent education and homework support for students, and time for ministry.
-The initial evaluation shows high levels of satisfaction, with students reporting some academic improvements.
-For the congregations, FLI provided a rare Read more
+In this article, an initial evaluation of the Family Leadership Initiative, part of the larger Gatherings of Hope Initiative, a collaboratively designed program to strengthen families and improve children’s education in Grand Rapids, Mich., shows high levels of satisfaction, with students reporting some academic improvements.
+For the congregations, FLI provided a rare opportunity to collaborate with each other.

 This article provides guidance on how foundations can frame, focus, and advance efforts to achieve public policy reforms.
 Five essential steps for developing public policy strategy are described: choosing the public policy goal, understanding the challenges, identifying influential audiences, determining how far those audiences must move, and deciding how to move them.
 Two tools developed specifically to support foundations during the strategy development process are presented.